Facts About Healthcare In The Philippines Every Expat Must Know

 Pharmacies in the Philippines can be your first stop for minor health issues

-Look for reputable chains such as Mercury Drug and Watsons, or ask locals for their preferred pharmacy recommendations.
-Many pharmacies also have licensed pharmacists who can assist with minor health issues and provide over-the-counter medication.
+For reliability, stick to well-known pharmacy chains such as Mercury Drug and Watsons, or ask locals for trusted recommendations.
+Most reputable pharmacies in the Philippines also have licensed pharmacists who can advise on minor health concerns and recommend suitable over-the-counter treatments.

 460 pharmaceutical crime incidents took place within Southeast Asia from 2013 to 2017 …Out of these 460 incidents, 193 of which occurred in the Philippines, 110 in Thailand, 93 in Indonesia, and 49 in Vietnam.